danmayer/danmayer.github.com/_posts/2017-04-26-distributed-team-tips.md

 {% endunless %}
 > credit: [wikimedia.org](http://wikimedia.org)

 A awhile ago a developer friend [@Qrush](https://twitter.com/qrush) asked folks for thoughts on how distributed teams should work on twitter.
-He asked specific questions, I responded and thought it might be helpful to share the slightly cleaned up answers with others.
+He asked specific questions, I responded and thought it might be helpful to share the slightly cleaned up answers with <!--more--> others.

 ## How Distributed?